mikecamara/software-engineer-blog/content/blog/software-engineering/index.md

 ![Messy cables](./messy-cables.png "Messy cables") [Image source](https://www.pinterest.com.au/pin/237494580324101159/)

-I'm home town Rio de Janeiro, and in Brazil, in general, is very common to see messy electric cable infrastructure like the one above.
+In my home town Rio de Janeiro, and in Brazil, in general, is very common to see messy electric cable infrastructure like the one above.
 It looks ugly, but it works, so why fix it?

 This is the same question that some companies that have legacy spaghetti code ask themselves as well, they wonder what are the benefits of refactoring messy code and tidying up the codebase.